The release of the American Express® Gold Card is definitely a game-changer.

 In addition, earn 4X Membership Rewards® points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X).
 There isn’t another card on the market that offers a 1-2 punch like this!

 - 4x points per $1 at restaurants worldwide, including takeout and delivery

 - 4x points per $1 at U.S. supermarkets, up to $25,000 per calendar year in purchases.
 Earn 1x thereafter.

 - Up to $120 annual dining credit: Up to $10 monthly statement credit when you pay with the Amex Gold card at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations

-- U to $100 annual airline fee credit
+- Up to $100 in airline fee credit per calendar year

 - No foreign transaction fees